 - Taking the time and energy to create one proves to others (and yourself) that you're serious about the venture

-Restaurant Business Plan Sample Outline
+Restaurant Business Plan Template

 - Your restaurant's name, concept, and cuisine—if you have a logo, use it!

 - Your market position and competitive advantage

-Section 2: Company Description
+Section 2: Company description

 Your restaurant's mission statement should boil down the essence of why you're starting this new venture in just a few words.